 Any business that operates with patient or client appointments knows that the logistics of booking, keeping, confirming, and managing appointments presents a number of huge challenges.
-People forget, they don’t show, they’re late, or they have to reschedule at the last minute.
+People forget, don’t show, are late, or have to reschedule at the last minute.
 Each scenario introduces a number of additional logistical hurdles and headaches.

-But there is one thing that helps alleviate the majority of the problems with booking and maintaining an appointment schedule: appointment confirmations.
+But one thing that helps alleviate most of the problems with booking and maintaining an appointment schedule is appointment confirmations.

-This simple tool — just asking every patient or client to confirm their set appointment or reschedule for a more convenient time — can dramatically reduce no-shows and late arrivals.
+This simple tool—asking every patient or client to confirm their appointment or reschedule for a more convenient time—can dramatically reduce no-shows and late arrivals.

 With Apptoto, our clients find that once an appointment is confirmed, there is a 90% chance it will not be rescheduled.
 This level of success is huge for any appointment-based business.